joe7575/networks/README.md

 - Consumers, nodes consuming power
 - Storage nodes, nodes storing power
 - Cables, to build power connections
-- Junctions, to build power networks
+- Junctions, to connect point to point connection to networks
 - Switches, to turn on/off network segments

 All storage nodes in a network form a storage system.
 Storage systems are